 Mint Christmas Cookies made from a buttery shortbread cookie dipped in chocolate & topped with holiday sprinkles.
-Mint flavored Christmas Cookies perfect for cookie exchanges and gift plates!
+Green Christmas Cookies perfect for cookie exchanges and gift plates!

 Mint Christmas Cookies are one of my favorite Christmas cookies ever.
 If you like Mint Milanos, you’ll love these because they taste very similar!
 The mint-chocolate combination is a favorite of ours and really, who can resist any treat that’s got holiday sprinkles?!
 Not me!
 The recipe makes about 4 dozen too, so they’re perfect for cookie exchange parties this time of year.